modelica/ModelicaConference2023/registration.md

 You can register at the conference on the [conference tool](https://www.conftool.com/modelica2023/) .

-The registration deadline is September 29th and the Registration fees are:
+**The  registration deadline is September 29th**.
+If you want to register after this deadline, please contact us via Mail mc15@eonerc.rwth-aachen.de.
+It is also going to be possible to register on-site and the Registration fees are:

 | Registration | Valid | incl.
 Dinner | Early | Late |
 | --- | --- | --- | --- | --- |